ryan-roemer/loose-bits/_posts/2014-11-25-writing-a-technical-book-part-3.md

 The prefinal and final editing process was mostly boring but important work.
 I was sent PDFs of what would be close to the final layout and look for the chapters to review, with comments and suggestions from the publisher.
-The technical editors and proofreaders didn't find many issues and sometimes mis- identified correct writing as errors.
+The technical editors and proofreaders didn't find many issues and sometimes mis-identified correct writing as errors.
 But, they did ultimately find a number of real errors we were able to correct.

 It was also a good opportunity for me to re-read my chapters after about a month's break.
 At that point, I didn't really have a chance to make substantive